kodecocodes/i9t/testing/testing.markdown

 - **View Controllers**: `WorkoutViewController` shows you a list of all workouts, both built-in and user-created.
 When you tap on a specific workout, `WorkoutDetailViewController` displays the workout's information and allows you to perform the workout. `AddWorkoutViewController` lets you add a new workout to the list of workouts.

-// TODO: Fix para formatting - deckle bug raised Similarly, `ExerciseViewController` displays a list of all exercises in the app.
+  Similarly, `ExerciseViewController` displays a list of all exercises in the app.
 From here you can add a new exercise or tap into an existing exercise, taking you to `ExerciseDetailViewController`.
+[NOTE FROM TE: I've raised a deckle bug about the indentation of paragraphs like this in lists]

 - **WorkoutTests:** The sample app already includes some unit tests in its testing target. **Exercises.swift** and **WorkoutsTests.swift** contain unit tests for their corresponding model objects.

 > **Note**: Even though the view controller source files are much longer than the model object source files, notice how they don't have any tests.
 This is a problem!
 That's a lot of UI code that has no test coverage.
-You'll learn how to measure and test this code later in the chapter. //TODO: Will you?
+You'll learn how to measure and test this code later in the chapter.

 &nbsp;